vib-tcp/nextflow-workshop/README.md

 </div>

 Let's first run this script with the following command.
-If you have `htop` installed, keep an eye on the distribution of the workload and notice how Nextflow parallelises the jobs.

 ```
-nextflow run exercises/03_first_pipeline/fastqc.nf
+nextflow run exercises/03_first_pipeline/pipeline.nf
 ```

 <div class="admonition admonition-info">
 <p class="admonition-title">Note</p>

-The process in `exercises/03_first_pipeline/fastqc.nf` specifies a container, and the `nextflow.config` file in the same folder activates the use of docker.
-If this directive was not there or apptainer was not enabled, you would need to make sure that the tool `fastQC` is installed.
-Conda is already installed and activated, it allows us to easily install `fastqc` with the following command `conda install -c bioconda fastqc`.
+The process in `exercises/03_first_pipeline/pipeline.nf` specifies a container, and the `nextflow.config` file in the same folder activates the use of Apptainer.
+If this directive was not there or apptainer was not enabled, you would need to make sure that the tool `tr` is installed.

 </div>